Caltech/USC Algebra & Geometry Seminar

 Welcome to the homepage of the joint algebra and geometry seminar at California Institute of Technology and University of Southern California!
 We meet biweekly on Thursday afternoons, alternating between the two campuses.
 Each meeting consists of two one-hour talks followed by a seminar dinner.
 Topics at our seminar include but are not limited to algebra, representation theory, algebraic geometry, mirror symmetry, and mathematical physics.

-Below is the 2024-2025 schedule.
-For the academic year 2023-2024, see here.
+Below is the Winter and Spring 2024-2025 schedule.
+For Fall 2024-2025, see here.
+For the academic year 2024-2024, see here.

 Date Speaker Affliation Title